WardenHD/science-article/README.md

 ## How to setup and run

-Open project folder in terminal, then run `npm run dev`
+1. Open project folder in terminal, then run `npm run dev`

+2. Enter [http://localhost:3000](http://localhost:3000) in the browser

 ### Requirements